The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 “When it comes to vaccination, if an individual refuses, there is a potential impact on all of society.” – Dermot Cox

-In the national zeitgeist, the right is most commonly associated with an opposition to hegemonic attitudes – disseminated by NPHET and perpetuated by our resident sycophants who gladly subject themselves to the thrall of ‘expertise’ – regarding lockdown.
+In the national zeitgeist, the Right is most commonly associated with an opposition to hegemonic attitudes – disseminated by NPHET and perpetuated by our resident sycophants who gladly subject themselves to the thrall of ‘expertise’ – regarding lockdown.

 There is a great deal of truth to this.
-The right has certainly been at the forefront of demonstrations in opposition to undue lockdown restrictions.
-However, it must be remembered that many on the right were initially quite concerned about the virus, and thus advocated strict measures to curtail its pervasiveness.
+The Right has certainly been at the forefront of demonstrations in opposition to undue lockdown restrictions.
+However, it must be remembered that many on the Right were initially quite concerned about the virus, and thus advocated strict measures to curtail its pervasiveness.

-There is an ideological aspect to the divergent attitudes on the right toward lockdown.
+There is an ideological aspect to the divergent attitudes on the Right toward lockdown.
 Those in favour contended that opposition to lockdown is symptomatic of an implicit liberal undercurrent which perniciously permeates contemporary rightist discourse.

 They aptly note that arguments against lockdown are typically formulated in terms of consent, liberty, and one’s right to personal autonomy – ostensibly anti-statist principles which are cardinal to Classical Liberalism.
-The true right, as should be obvious to all at this point, is inimical to classical liberalism.
+The true Right, as should be obvious to all at this point, is inimical to Classical Liberalism.
 James Burnham put it best, “Liberalism is the ideology of Western suicide”.

-Individualism, which is at the heart of classical liberalism, is a solvent that dissolves all prior bonds of Nation, Parish, and Family – and the duties which attend belonging to such groupings.
-If one’s autonomy is sovereign, it follows that the kinship group to which one belongs has no eminence over it – consequently, all historical, blood-based, and ancestral groupings are subjected to the capricious will of individuals who can freely enter or disregard them.
+Individualism, which is at the heart of Classical Liberalism, is a solvent that dissolves all prior bonds of Nation, Parish, and Family – and the duties which attend belonging to such groupings.
+If one’s autonomy is sovereign, it follows that the kinship group to which one belongs has no eminence over it – consequently, all historical, blood-based, and ancestral groupings are subjected to the capricious will of individuals, who can freely enter or disregard them.
 It is not hyperbolic to assert that Liberalism is simply tepid Anarchism.

-However, despite the necessity of a rightist critique of liberalism, those that premise their support for lockdown on illiberal grounds have found themselves forced to side with the regime, against their ideological peers.
+However, despite the necessity of a rightist critique of Liberalism, those that premise their support for lockdown on illiberal grounds have found themselves forced to side with the regime, against their ideological peers.

-It is contended that this has occurred owing to a conceptual pathology that plagues the right – namely, binary thinking.
+It is contended that this has occurred owing to a conceptual pathology that plagues the Right – namely, binary thinking.
 The following illustrates how this binary thinking occurs: one notices that the principle of individualism, championed by the illiterates and Thatcher simps in Fine Gael, is the foundational principle which undergirds degeneracy, such as Abortion – female bodily autonomy is fundamentally an individualistic idea.
 Consequently, this person becomes a hyper-statist because individualism is the seeming antithesis of statism.

 However, the facile State-Individual dichotomy is an erroneous and ahistorical conceptualisation of man’s relationship with authority.
 The purpose of this article, therefore, is to reject this dichotomy, and more importantly, to introduce a third position regarding man’s relationship with authority – a position which is anti-statist and anti-individualist.